locationtech/geomesa/geomesa-examples/geomesa-accumulo-quickstart/README.md

 Accumulo is handled by profile.
 Setting the property 'accumulo-1.5' tells the root pom to use Accumulo 1.5; otherwise, Accumulo 1.6 is assumed.
 If you would rather not bundle these dependencies, mark them as ```provided``` in the POM, and update your classpath as appropriate.)

+The QuickStart operates by inserting and then querying 1000 features.
+After the insertions are complete, a sequence of queries are run to demonstrate different types of queries possible via the GeoTools API.

 Run the tutorial
 ----------------